garciademarina/verse/README.md

 #### GET /balance
 Get the current balance of the user.

 **Response**
-num (string) A string ID of a user to withdraw the money DestinationUser (string) A string ID of a user to send the money Amount (int64)
+- num (string) A string ID of a user to withdraw the money
+- balance (int64) The balance in cents

 ```json
 {